mounakrishna/application-benchmarks/README.md

-# application-benchmarks
+# Vector-benchmarks
-Has specific applications to benchmark the c-class core.
+Contains the benchmarks which is going to be used for my MS project analysis